marskar/biof309_spring2018/README.md

 This semester we are taking a new approach to homework assignments.
 The due dates below are guidelines.
 By the end of the semester, you must complete at least one track on [DataCamp](https://www.datacamp.com/tracks/career) or the [Python Path on PluralSight](https://www.pluralsight.com/paths/python).
 Pick DataCamp if you want to focus on *Data Analysis* and *Machine Learning*.
 Choose Pluralsight if are interested in *Object-Oriented Programming* and *Test-Driven Development*.

+**Please start on your chosen track on DataCamp or PluralSight as soon as possible and work towards the certificate throughout the semester.
+This will require substantial work!
+Do not wait until the end of the semester!**

+Please use the schedule below as a guide to which DataCamp and PluralSight chapters/lessons correspond to what is covered in class.

 01. DUE January 30, 2018 (BEFORE Class)
     - Install [Anaconda Scientific Python Distribution](https://www.continuum.io/downloads)
     - Install [PyCharm](https://www.jetbrains.com/student)